Full-Service vs DIY SEO: Options for SMBs and ResellersBy Jeff Panting

 First page rankings are the goal of all SEO campaigns.
 Find a partner that has a proven track record of success, and who can show your clients that their SEO work is working.
 Many providers offer some type of reporting dashboard or scheduled update to show how a client’s keywords are moving in search rankings, which should correspond to an increase in site traffic.

 SEO is growing in demand and importance, especially for small businesses.
 As a small business partner and service provider, you know your clients better than anyone.
-If you can educate yourself about SEO and offer them the right services, both you and your clients will see increased success.
+If you can educate yourself and resell SEO services, both you and your clients will see increased success.

 To get started with selling SEO services to your clients, check out our solutions in the Marketplace!